Dr. Ornish FAQ

-The Ornish Program works by addressing the lifestyle factors, or behaviors, that are proven risk factors for developing heart disease.
+The Ornish Reversal Program addresses the lifestyle factors, or behaviors, that are proven risk factors for developing or exacerbating heart disease.
+This outpatient experiential program, is a non-invasive treatment option that combines four program elements to slow, stop and even reverse the progression of coronary artery disease.
 The objectives of the program are:

 - Reduction of blockages in heart arteries

 - Improvement in blood flow through the heart

 - Significant cardiac risk factor improvements (e.g., reduction in cholesterol levels, weight, BMI, blood pressure and fasting blood glucose)

 - Improvement in exercise capacity, sense of well-being, and satisfaction with life